Helping children and young people deal with issues arising from their parent’s separation.

 How does it work?

 Parents can call one of our offices to refer their child.
 From the age of 16 years children are able to self-refer.
 Our staff will talk with you about the service and if appropriate, book you in for a parent intake and assessment appointment.
 If you are not eligible for the service they will give you information on alternative services, or they may ask a worker to call you to discuss alternative services.

 You will be advised on what documents to bring to the intake appointment.
 In most cases, we also ask the other parent to have an intake appointment with us.
 Once the intake process has been completed, the child is able to begin counselling.
 Because it is important for children to have control over the information shared with their parents, confidentiality is assured when requested, except in cases requiring duty of care, for example, if we had any concerns about safety

 Child consultation is a process specifically designed for families, where parents’ concerns about their children’s reactions to separation can be addressed.
 Child consultation can form part of the mediation process for separated parents.
 It can also be useful in counselling to include children’s views independently and meaningfully in a range of family situations.

 The pathway into this service is that parents are seen in counselling or in mediation where their concerns about the children are shared and the potential for child consultation is discussed.
 Both parents must give their consent for the child consult to go ahead.
 The child is then seen by one of our child consultants and their perspectives on the changes within the family are sought.

 Following this consultation, the child consultant will attend a session with the parents and the original counsellor or mediator.
-In this session the child consultant will discuss the child’s experiences of separation.
-It is essential that children have control over the information shared; therefore confidentiality is assured when requested, except in cases requiring duty of care.
+In this session, the child consultant will discuss the child’s experiences of separation.
+It is essential that children have control over the information shared and confidentiality is assured when requested, except in cases requiring duty of care.

 After feedback is provided to the parents, the mediator or counsellor will facilitate a discussion with the parents.
 This discussion incorporates information to guide parenting strategies or plans.